Richmond, New York

 Richmond is a town in Ontario County, New York, United States.
 The population was 3,380 at the 2020 census.
 The town is named after Abigail Richmond Pitts, an early settler.
 The town of Richmond is on the western border of the county, south of Rochester.

 History

 Richmond was part of the Phelps and Gorham Purchase.
 The area was first settled around 1790.
-The town was established in 1796 as "Pittstown", after Captain Peter Pitts, but was later renamed "Honeoye."
-In 1815, the name was changed to "Richmond", after Peter Pitts' wife, Abigail Richmond Pitts, a direct descendant of the Pilgrims.
+The town was established in 1796 as "Pittstown", after Captain Peter Pitts, and was renamed "Honeoye" in 1808.
+In 1815, the name was changed to "Richmond", after Peter Pitts' wife, Abigail Richmond Pitts, regarded as the town's "founding mother."
 More territory was added to Richmond from the Town of Canadice in 1836.
-Parts of the Towns of Bristol and South Bristol were added to Richmond in 1848, but were returned to the source towns in 1852.
+Parts of the Towns of Bristol and South Bristol were added to Richmond in 1848, but were returned to their previous towns in 1852.

 In 1600 the Honeoye Lake Watershed was—apart from clearings made by Native Americans and natural causes such as fire, steep slope landslides, wind or ice—completely forested.
 The watershed’s primeval forest contained massive trees, some covering as much as a half-acre of ground.